 This annual fee, imposed by the local government, pays for services like public education, local police, and libraries.

-Be Prepared, Stay Informed!
+Be Prepared - Stay Informed!

 When you're ready, choose wisely!

-DISCLAIMERS: All information displayed is believed to be accurate but is not guaranteed and should be independently verified.
+DISCLAIMER: All information displayed is believed to be accurate but is not guaranteed and should be independently verified.
 No warranties or representations are made of any kind.